Solutions of Yang-Mills theory in four-dimensional de Sitter space: Introduction

 \chapter{Introduction}

 \={\ =\ } \justifying

 The $4$-dimensional de Sitter space $\diff{S}_4$ plays an important role in gravity.
 It is one of the three (topological) types\footnote{There are $3$ types of FLRW spacetime viz.
-Minkowski space ($\kappa{=}0$), de Sitter space ($\kappa{=}1$), and Anti-de Sitter space ($\kappa{=}-1$) according to the global topology of the backgroud $3$-space (labelled by $\kappa$).} of the Friedmann--Lemaître--Robertson--Walker (FLRW) spacetime that can model a homogeneous and isotropic universe like ours (at distance scales of 100 Mpsec).
-This has a positive global scalar curvature of the underlying $3$-space that is consistent with the observed positive cosmological constant $\Lambda$ aka {\it dark energy} that is fueling the accelerated expansion of our universe.
+Minkowski space ($\kappa{=}0$), de Sitter space ($\kappa{=}1$), and Anti-de Sitter space ($\kappa{=}{-1}$) according to the global topology of the backgroud $3$-space (labelled by $\kappa$).} of Friedmann--Lemaître--Robertson--Walker (FLRW) spacetime that can model a homogeneous and isotropic universe like ours (at distance scales of 100 Mpsec).
+This has a positive global scalar curvature of the underlying $3$-space (viewed as global foliation) that is consistent with the observed positive cosmological constant $\Lambda$ aka {\it dark energy} that is argued to be fueling the accelerated expansion of our universe.
 It is believed that our universe is asymptotically de Sitter which means in the future, when the dark energy dominates, our universe would become de Sitter.

 Gauge theory, in particular Yang--Mills theory, is of central importance in the classical description of fundamental forces of nature like electromagnetism, weak and strong nuclear forces.
 Classical Yang--Mills theory also has applications in other physics areas such as QCD confinement of high energy physics and spin-orbit interaction in condensed matter physics.
 Even gravity can be understood as a gauge theory.
 It is, therefore, natural to seek solutions of Yang--Mills theory on four-dimensional de Sitter space.
 Furthermore, owing to the conformal relation of $\diff{S}_4$ with Minkowski space $\R^{1,3}$, it turns out that even Abelian Yang--Mills theory aka electromagnetism studied on the former has nice application since the solutions can be pulled back to Minkowski space (of our laboratory) owing to the conformal invariance of the Yang--Mills theory in $4$-dimensions.